micmejia/bible-dump/AMPC/Luke/Luke 19.md

-And He continued to teach day after day in the temple [[^p]porches and courts].
+And He continued to teach day after day in the temple [porches and courts].
 The chief priests and scribes and the leading men of the people were seeking to put Him to death,